Communication – Aphasia

 How can I practice communicating with others?

-Join an aphasia or stroke support group.
-These groups provide a supportive setting for you to practice communication skills so you can more fully participate in life activities.
+You may find it helpful to join an aphasia or stroke support group.
+These groups provide a supportive setting for people with communication impairments to practice skills so they can more fully participate in daily activities.

 Here is a list of some local aphasia centres in the Greater Toronto Area: